terceiro/chake/README.md

 ## Preparings nodes to be managed

-Nodes has very few requirements to be managed with `chake`:
+Nodes have very few initial requirements to be managed with `chake`:

 - The node must be accessible via SSH.
-- The node must have `sudo` installed.
-- The user you connect to the node must either be `root`, or be allowed to run `sudo`.
+- The user you connect to the node must either be `root`, or be allowed to run `sudo` (in which case `sudo` must be installed).

 **A note on password prompts:** every time chake calls ssh on a node, you may be required to type in your password; every time chake calls sudo on the node, you may be require to type in your password.
-For managaing one or two nodes this is probably fine, but for larger numbers it is not practical.
+For managing one or two nodes this is probably fine, but for larger numbers of nodes it is not practical.
 To avoid password prompts, you can:

-- configure SSH key authentication.
-    - this is more secure than using passwords, anyway.
+- Configure SSH key-based authentication.
+This is more secure than using passwords.
-    - bonus points: disable password authentication completely, and only allow key-based authentication
+  While you are at it, you also probably want disable password authentication completely, and only allow key-based authentication
-- configure passwordless `sudo` access for your user on the server
+- Configure passwordless `sudo` access for the user you use to connect to your nodes.

 ## Applying cookbooks